Wigner distributions in Rindler spacetime and nonvacuum Minkowski states: Calculating for section 3.3

 One can verify the aforementioned result to the first order in $\gamma $ as follows:

 Here, the Taylor series expansion of \( f(k,k') \) about \(\gamma = 0\) is employed in the first line, and in the final step, \(\theta(kk') = 1\) is used, since it is multiplied by the Dirac delta, which peaks at \( k = k' \).
-The prime on the Dirac delta denotes the derivative with respect to $\ln{(k/k')}$, and we have utilized the identity \( g(x)\delta''(x) = g''(x) \delta(x) \) in Eq.(52) to express everything in terms of the Dirac delta.
-Substituting the inverse from Eq.(53) in equation \eqref{eq:12a}, we get the following expectation value of number density in an inertial frame.
+The prime over the Dirac delta denotes the derivative with respect to $\ln{(k/k')}$.
+Substituting the inverse from Eq.\eqref{eq:56} in equation \eqref{eq:13}, we get the following expectation value of number density in an inertial frame.